Revaz-Goguadze/fibonacci-iterator/README.md

 # Fibonacci Iterator

-Intermediate level task to practice explicit interface implementation and to use the `IEnumerable<T>` interface to create an iterator.
+Intermediate level task to practice explicit interface implementation and to implement the `IEnumerable<T>` and `IEnumerator<T>` interfaces for creating an iterator.

+Estimated time to complete the task - 0.5h.

+The task requires .NET 6 SDK installed.

 ## Task Description

 In this task you have to [create an iterator](https://docs.microsoft.com/en-us/dotnet/csharp/iterators) to iterate over numbers in the [Fibonacci sequence](https://www.google.com/search?q=fibonacci+sequence).

-The iterator should be implemented using the [IEnumerable&lt;T&gt;](https://docs.microsoft.com/en-us/dotnet/api/system.collections.generic.ienumerable-1) and  [IEnumerator&lt;T&gt;](https://docs.microsoft.com/en-us/dotnet/api/system.collections.generic.ienumerator-1) [interfaces](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/keywords/interface), so the [foreach statement](https://docs.microsoft.com/en-us/dotnet/csharp/iterators#deeper-dive-into-foreach) can be used to iterate across all elements of a the sequence.
+The iterator should be implemented using the [IEnumerable&lt;T&gt;](https://docs.microsoft.com/en-us/dotnet/api/system.collections.generic.ienumerable-1) and  [IEnumerator&lt;T&gt;](https://docs.microsoft.com/en-us/dotnet/api/system.collections.generic.ienumerator-1) [interfaces](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/keywords/interface), so the [foreach statement](https://docs.microsoft.com/en-us/dotnet/csharp/iterators#deeper-dive-into-foreach) can be used to iterate across all elements of the sequence.

 ```cs
 var fibonacciEnumerable = new FibonacciEnumerable();